ceottaki/spacex-recent-launches/README.md

 Other than Angular, the only library added was [ng-bootstrap](https://ng-bootstrap.github.io/), as this project was done in the very little free time available and using Bootstrap allows for rapidly creating a good presentation that is mobile-friendly as well as more easily addressing accessibility concerns.

+There is a single service that accesses the external API and processes its data, which is then displayed by the application.
+The app component provides a basic framework where the launches collection component sits, displaying all launches by using several launch components.
+For further details and images on each launch, a launch details modal component is also used.

 ### Continuing development

 These are the currently identified areas for improvement:

+- Adding a messaging service to inform the user of errors, etc
 - Updating the service to use [SpaceX Data API V4](https://github.com/r-spacex/SpaceX-API/tree/master/docs/v4)
 - Increase test coverage (a few "TODO" items have already been added to the code)
 - I18n